In the Labyrinth (film)

-In the Labyrinth (French: Dans le labyrinthe) was a groundbreaking multi-screen presentation at the Labyrinth pavilion at Expo 67 in Montreal, Quebec, Canada.
+In the Labyrinth (French: Dans le labyrinthe) is a 1967 Canadian experimental film presented at the multi-screen section of the Labyrinth pavilion at Expo 67 in Montreal, Quebec, Canada.
 It used 35 mm and 70 mm film projected simultaneously on multiple screens and was the precursor of today's IMAX format.

 History

 Roman Kroitor created a six-screen exhibit to show National Film Board of Canada at the Canadian National Exhibition in 1963.
-He later proposed creating a screen that had a display with the maximum horizontal and vertical fields of vision, but was unable to gain financial backing until the NFB got a spot at He later proposed a Expo 67.
+He later proposed creating a screen that had a display with the maximum horizontal and vertical fields of vision, but was unable to gain financial backing until the NFB got a spot.
+He later proposed a Expo 67.
 He created Faces to show how his idea would work and it utilized two screens.

 Kroitor, Low, and Hugh O'Connor started working on the project in January 1964, with Tom Daly executive producing.
 Northrop Frye was brought in to aid in planning the scenario and suggested seven psychological steps of initiation (origins, childhood, confident, youth, the desert, the battle with the dragon, death, and ascent or celebration through death).
+The film was then edited in a way that would be a modern interpretation of the murder of Minotaur by Theseus.
 Low was committed to In the Labyrinth and declined an offer to work on 2001: A Space Odyssey.
 NFB animator Ryan Larkin also designed animated sequences for the film.